Bang and Whimper 2017 – The Farewell Tour: Production

 The tour kicked off on 14 June 2017 in Barcelona, Spain, and continued until 31 December 2017.
 The tour ran through Europe and North America, including two festival appearances in Finland, where HIM headlined the Tuska Open Air Metal Festival in Helsinki and Miljoona Rock in Tuuri.
 HIM's appearance at Tuska marked the band's first outdoor show in their hometown of Helsinki, and also broke Tuska's record for highest attendance on a single date, with 14,500 people.
 Tuska also had its highest attendance ever that year, with 37,000 people.
 The band's appearance at Miljoona Rock coincided with the 50th birthday of its organizer Vesa Keskinen, with whom the band had made a deal to perform ten years prior.

 HIM were joined by opening acts 3Teeth and CKY for the North American leg.
 The bands Biters and Daxx and Roxane joined HIM on select dates of the second European leg.
 Jimsonweed performed for the Helldone shows, and The 69 Eyes and Delta Enigma accompanied HIM on select dates.

 In conjunction with the band's announcement to retire, a photo exhibition by Ville Juurikkala, titled HIM: Right Here in My Eyes, was held at the Helsinki Art Museum in June 2017, featuring new photographs of the band rehearsing for the farewell tour.
 In November 2017, the exhibition was held at the Morrison Hotel Gallery in New York City.
 The same month, HIM appeared on the cover of Metal Hammer and gave an interview about their decision to retire.

-Setlist
+Set list

-For the setlist, HIM performed songs from all eight of their studio albums as well as their 1996 EP 666 Ways to Love: Prologue.
+For the set list, HIM performed songs from all eight of their studio albums as well as their 1996 EP 666 Ways to Love: Prologue.
 The main set stayed largely the same throughout the tour; "Resurrection" was featured early on, but was eventually dropped from the set.
 "When Love and Death Embrace" and a cover of Billy Idol's "Rebel Yell" were the major mainstays of the encore, with "Pretending", "Razorblade Kiss" and "Sleepwalking Past Hope" occasionally appearing as well.